1981 Atlantic hurricane season: Tropical Depression Eight

 Tropical Depression Eight developed from a tropical disturbance over the Bay of Campeche on August 26.
 Moving northwestward, the cyclone failed to intensify into a tropical storm before making landfall in the Mexican state of Tamaulipas to the north of Tampico on August 28, with winds of 35 mph.
 After moving inland, the depression curved north-northwestward before degenerating into a surface low-pressure area near the Mexico–United States border on August 29.
 The remnants moved eastward across Texas and entered Louisiana before dissipating on September 1.

 Although the system was only a surface low upon reaching Texas, a large thunderstorm complex developed near its center on August 29.
 This resulted in heavy rainfall across southeastern Texas, with a peak total of 21 in in Pine Springs in Fayette County, with much of that falling in only about six hours.
 One of the hardest hit areas was Lavaca County.
 At least 15 streets in downtown Hallettsville were flooded, damaging hundreds of cars, 150 to 200 homes, 75 businesses, and a few local government buildings.
 Five people were killed by floodwaters in Shiner.
 Throughout Lavaca County, more than 286 homes were damaged or destroyed, 17 bridges and several roads were washed out, and hundreds of head of cattle were drowned.
 The depression spawned 14 tornadoes, one of which caused extensive damage in the Galveston area.
 Overall, the depression left more than $56.2 million in damage.

 Hurricane Emily

-On September 1, a subtropical storm became Tropical Storm Emily southwest of Bermuda.
-Emily moved northeast, crossing the island the next day, but measured winds were below tropical storm force.
-The storm continued generally northeast and strengthened into a hurricane.
-Hurricane Emily weakened over the north Atlantic and was no longer identifiable as a weather system by September 12.
-Hurricane Emily caused beach erosion across the East Coast of the United States, but no other damage was reported.
+In late August, a low-pressure system developed over the southwestern Atlantic from a dissipating frontal zone.
+Showers and thunderstorms organized over the next few days, enough to become a subtropical depression at 12:00 UTC on August 31 while centered about 340 mi northeast of the Abaco Islands in the Bahamas.
+The subtropical depression intensified into a subtropical storm and then transitioned into Tropical Storm Emily on the following day.
+Emily moved northeast, passing close to Bermuda on September 2.
+A large high-pressure system caused the storm to executive a cyclone loop on September 3 and September 4, before resuming a northeast motion.
+Early on the latter date, Emily intensified into a hurricane and then reached its peak intensity late on September 5, with sustained winds of 90 mph (150 km/h) and a minimum pressure of 966 mbar.
+A major blocking pattern and its associated weak upper-level westerly winds caused Emily to move in a more eastward direction.
+The cyclone weakened to a tropical storm on September 8 and degenerated into a low-pressure area on September 11 about 635 mi east-southeast of Cape Race, Newfoundland, which quickly became unidentifiable.

+Although Emily passed close to Bermuda on September 2, Kindley Air Force Base only observed sustained winds of 23 to 29 mph and a barometric pressure of 993 mbar.
+Emily, along with a high-pressure system, caused beach erosion across the East Coast of the United States.